karenkuang37/MyoManager/README.md

 *ggplot2* package, while function ****ploteFeatureMatrix**** produced a matrix of scatter plots and density distribution using **ggpairs** from the handy *GGally* library.

+Function ****runMyoManager**** allows users unfamiliar with the R environment to run a shiny app constructed this package.
+Inside the app, one can interact with all of the functionalities of the package through a GUI instead of the R commandline.

 ## References